The Rise of Fiber

-Pete Bell is a Research Analyst for TeleGeography’s GlobalComms Database and also contributes to the daily CommsUpdate newsletter.
+Pete Bell is a Senior Analyst for TeleGeography’s GlobalComms Database and also contributes to the daily CommsUpdate newsletter.
 He has a particular interest in wireless broadband and was responsible for TeleGeography’s 4G Research Service until it was integrated into GlobalComms.

 In May 2021, TeleGeography reviewed the early stages of development of 6G mobile technology.
 Three years on, we turn the spotlight back onto the nascent 6G market to see how things are shaping up.